primatejs/primate/docs/guide/configuration.md

 The path to serve static resources (those located in the `static` directory) from.
 Static resources take precedence over routes.
 This option allows you to have all static resources served from a namespaced path, like `/public`.

+### http.static.pure

+Default `false`

+Whether all files in `static` should be copied to `public`.
+By default, certain files (JavaScript, CSS) won't be copied over and instead be loaded into memory to be served from there.
+If you're running a pure static server, it might make sense to set this to `true`.

 ### http.ssl.{key,cert}